visualengineers/sci-knowledge-base/_interviews/tracking.md

 the depth is computed
 Vergleich: https://www.dfki.de/fileadmin/user_upload/import/8767_wasenmuller2016comparison.pdf

-**Welche Kamera ist aktuell die beste und warum?**
-ToF kamera: warscheinlich Azure Kinect: höchste Auflösung und Genauigkeit (1-Megapixel ToF imaging chip)

-**Welche Daten erfasst die Kamera?**
-Tiefenbild (bis zu 1MP) mit tiefenInformation pro pixel Farbbild (bis zu 3840x2160 px)
+**Which camera do you use and why?**
+For our purposes currently probably the Azure Kinect, as it has the highest resolution and accuracy (1-megapixel ToF imaging chip).

+**What data does the camera capture and what does the data stream it sends look like?**
+- Depth image (up to 1MP) with depth information per pixel
+- Color image (up to 3840x2160 px)
-IR Reflektion/Intensität ?
+- IR reflection/intensity
-Position der Kamera (Gyro und accelerometer)
+- Camera Position (gyroscope and accelerometer)

-**Wie sieht der Datenstrom aus, den sie sendet?**
-Tiefenbild: b16g (16-bit Grayscale, Big-endian)
-RGB: Mode-Dependent (MJPEG, NV12, or YUY2)
+We use a data stream consisting of the depth image (16-bit grayscale, big-endian encoded) and the RGB color image (mode-dependent, MJPEG, NV12, or YUY2).

 **Könnte man die Interaktionen auf dem Display auch anders erfassen?
 Wenn ja, wie?**
 Pattern projection (kinect1)